| Issue |

 Open Access article, published by EDP Sciences, under the terms of the Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 This article is published in open access under the Subscribe to Open model.
-Subscribe to A&A to support open access publication.
+This email address is being protected from spambots.
+You need JavaScript enabled to view it. to support open access publication.

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.